noelzappy/chatgpt-whatsapp/README.md

 yarn start
 ```

-### 5. A browser opens, complete the captcha and click login

-### 6. Scan the QR Code with Whatsapp (Link a device)
+### 5. Scan the QR Code with Whatsapp (Link a device)

-### 7. Now you're ready to go :)
+### 6. Now you're ready to go :)

 ## Usage

+The bot will now respond to all messages you receive.

-To use the bot, simply send a message with one of the prefixes below followed by your question or message.
+To use the bot in group chats, simply mention the bot's name or any of the prefixes listed below in your message.

 ```
   "Zappy",